rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 This is what I decided to use to read content, because a feed reader owned by such a large company is probably the most stable and long-lasting choice, right?

 I think this was the golden age of my content consumption.
-Google Reader just really fit nicely into my daily workflow, and I knew the program inside out.
+Google Reader fit really nicely into my daily workflow, and I knew the program inside out.

 Then, in 2013, [Google decided to retire the product](https://googleblog.blogspot.com/2013/03/a-second-spring-of-cleaning.html).
 It was a bummer.